tamarafmsft/ml-template-azure/README.md

 - Contributor access to the Azure subscription
 - Access to [GitHub Actions](https://github.com/features/actions)

-### 2. Create repository
+### 2. Fork repository

 To get started with ML Ops, fork this repo into your GitHub account.
-Use the **Fork** button on the upper left to do so.
+Use the **Fork** button on the upper right to do so.

 ### 3. Setting up the required secrets